thelia-modules/SoColissimo/README.md

     - Arguments:
         None
     - Output:
-        The same as the loop order, but with not sent SO Colissimo orders.
+        The same as the loop order, but with not sent So Colissimo orders.
     - Usage:
         ```{loop name="yourloopname" type="order.notsent.socolissimo"}<!-- your template -->{/loop}```